LuizHNLorena/Regnier-Problem/README.md

 ### RegnierProblemLP

 The following diagram represents this class.
-The documentation for each class method can be found at:
+The documentation for this class can be found at:

 ![RegnierProblemLP](readmeFiles/RegnierProblemLP.png)